VincelyVynz/Python_Decorators_Study/readme.md

 ## 🚀 How to Run

-You can import any decorator file into your own Python scripts and apply the decorators to your functions.
+You can import any decorator module into your own Python scripts and apply the decorators to your functions.
-Alternatively, you can run the example files directly to see the decorators in action.
+Or, run the example files directly to see how each decorator works in practice.